Time-consistent investment and consumption strategies under a general discount function: Equilibrium when the coefficients are deterministic

 \section{Equilibrium when the coefficients are deterministic}

-Theorem 3.2. shows that one can obtain equilibrium consumption-investment strategies by solving a system of FBSDEs which is not standard since the \textquotedblleft flow\textquotedblright\ of the unknown process $\left( p\left(\cdot;t\right) ,q\left(\cdot;t\right) \right) _{t\in\left[ 0,T\right] }$ is involved.
+Theorem 3.5. shows that one can obtain equilibrium consumption-investment strategies by solving a system of FBSDEs which is not standard since the \textquotedblleft flow\textquotedblright\ of the unknown process $\left( p\left( \cdot;t\right) ,q\left( \cdot;t\right) \right) _{t\in\left[ 0,T\right] }$ is involved.
 Moreover, there is an additional constraint that act on the \textquotedblleft diagonal\textquotedblright\ (i.e. when $s=t$) of the flow.
-As far as we know, the explicitly solvability of this type of equations remains an open problem, even with a particular form of the utility functions.
-However, we are able to solve quite thoroughly this problem when the parameters $r\left(\cdot\right) $ and $\sigma\left(\cdot\right) $ are deterministic functions.
+As far as we know, the explicitly solvability of this type of equations remains an open problem, except for some particular form of the utility functions.
+However, we are able to solve quite thoroughly this problem when the parameters $r\left( \cdot\right) $ and $\sigma\left( \cdot\right) $ are deterministic functions.
+In this section we define what we mean by an equilibrium rule, and then we derive a parabolic backward PDE.
+Our PDE is comparable with the one obtained in \cite{Solano} and \cite{EkePir}$,$ for some particular discount functions in finite horizon with different utility functions.

 In this section, let us look at the Merton's portfolio problem with general discounting and deterministic parameters.
 At first, we consider the following parabolic backward partial differential equation